aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheet/_index.md

 ```

 Calculates all formulas in this worksheet.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use CalculateFormula(CalculationOptions, bool) method.
 This method will be removed 12 months later since August 2020.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |